acts-project/acts-project.github.io/docs/modules_eventdata.md

 ### Multivariant representation

 Multivariant fitters, such as the Gaussian Sum filter rely on a multi-component description of the track, which requires the definition of multivariant track paramters.
-For ACTS, as Propagator and Extrapolator are written for type templates, a multivariant definition of track parameterisation is *planned* in order to integrate directly with the core software.
+For Acts, as Propagator and Extrapolator are written for type templates, a multivariant definition of track parameterisation is *planned* in order to integrate directly with the core software.

 ## Measurements